-- A project summary and eventually a complete application must be provided to CPC using the format provided in the CPP.
+- The CPA Preliminary Proposal (CPA PP) and eventually a CPA Project Application Proposal (CPA PAP) must be provided to CPC using the forms found in the CPP appendix.
+Proposal forms are available in Word and PDF format and may be submitted in electronic or hardcopy versions.
+For hardcopy, please type info to maximize clarity.
 Applicants will receive written feedback from the committee, absent CPC members must provide written feedback to CPC for the comments to be considered. - Applicants will be asked to meet with CPC a minimum of two (2) times: summary meeting and public meeting.
 (See Section 7.3).